-Harvey M. Rose Associates, LLC is pleased to present this Audit and Service Review of the El Camino Hospital District.
-This report provides responds to questions posed by the Santa Clara County Local Agency Formation Commission (LAFCo) regarding the finances and operations of the El Camino Hospital District, and fulfills requirements of California State Law pertaining to LAFCo's Service Review responsibilities.
+Harvey M. Rose Associates, LLC is pleased to present this revised Audit and Service Review of the El Camino Hospital District.
+This revised report responds to questions posed by the Santa Clara County Local Agency Formation Commission (LAFCo) regarding the finances and operations of the El Camino Hospital District, and fulfills requirements of California State Law pertaining to LAFCo's Service Review responsibilities.
+In addition, the revised report incorporates certain corrections and clarifications in response to communications received by LAFCo during the public review process.